pojntfx/webnetes-book/src/reference/resources-yaml.md

   credential: mypassword
 ```

 A TURN server relays messages when peer-to-peer connections are not possible.
+It has the following fields:

+- `urls`: An array of TURN server URLs
+- `username`: The username to authenticate with when connecting to the TURN server
+- `credential`: The credential to authenticate with when connecting to the TURN server

 ## Network